GoogleCloudPlatform/core-solution-services/docs/DEVELOPMENT.md

   git checkout -f main
   git pull upstream main
   ```
-* Create a new local branch to start a new task (e.g. working on a feature or a bug fix):
+* Create a new local branch from `main` to start a new task (e.g. working on a feature or a bug fix):
   ```
   # This will create a new branch.
-  git checkout -b feature_xyz
+  git branch # verify output as "* main" git checkout -b feature_xyz
   ```
 * After making changes, commit the local change to this custom branch and push to your fork repo on GitHub.
 Alternatively, you can use editors like VSCode to commit the changes easily.